icony36/demo-scraper-python/README.md

-# Demo Scrapper in Python
+# Demo Scraper in Python

-A simple scrapper that scrape quotes from http://quotes.toscrape.com/
+A simple scraper that scrape quotes from http://quotes.toscrape.com/

 ### Quote Game